jskov/openapi-jaxrs-client/src/test/java/mada/tests/e2e/opts/generator/collections_empty/jackson_codehaus/README.txt

 This is the custom behavior for collection properties.
-Client does not care about detecting present/not-present state, or threats empty as the not-present.
+Client does not care about detecting present/not-present state, or treats empty as not-present.

-Tests that collections are *not* required are:
+Tests that collections that are *not* required are:
  * born null
  * default getter will create empty if missing
  * can be set/read as null